DaddyGao/ai-hw-spring-2026-nn/README.md

 ---

 ### Conclusion & Takeaways
-**Visual:** 1.
-CNNs remain the most efficient architecture for small/medium image datasets.
+1. CNNs remain the most efficient architecture for small/medium image datasets.
 2. Transformers require more data and compute to show their true power.
 3. Data Augmentation requires longer training schedules to yield benefits.